NASM Study Guide Purpose

 What is Physical Fitness?

-We always here the common terms of health and fitness thrown around.
+We always hear the common terms of health and fitness thrown around.

 Clearly, we all want to be in a state of health.

-But, even moreso, we want to be fit.
+But, even more so, you want to be fit.

-Because as we see, fitness is a higher level of health.
+Because as you see, fitness is a higher level of health.

 What are the 5 Key Components of Physical Fitness?

 A key balanced exercise program will result in the following 5 components of physical fitness:

 - Muscle Strength